 EventLog Analyzer allows you to use various criteria to generate custom reports on your Windows machine generated event log data.
 The criteria are: Log message, User, Event ID and Event Type/Severity.

-EventLog Analyzer generates real-time alerts on Windows event logs, which notifies administrators when an event matching a specific criteria is generated.
+EventLog Analyzer generates real-time alerts on event logs, which notifies administrators when an event matching a specific criteria is generated.
 Alerting helps administrators monitor critical servers and processes on the Windows network in real-time.

 You can define which Windows Server or Workstation or group of Windows hosts need to be monitored.
 You can also trigger an alert based on events generated with a specific log type, event ID, log message, or severity.
 Event alerts are send in real-time via email, sms and through custom run programs